vindioai/QVBlock/README.md

 pip install vindioai

 ```
-### 🚀 Integrating QVBlock into Your Deep Learning Model (Check the CNN, ViT and CvT integration codes for more details)
+### 🚀 Integrating QVBlock into Your Deep Learning Model (Check the CNN, ViT and CCT integration codes for more details)

 ```python
 import vindioai